yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

 1. Depth-first walk from `entities/<top_part>/entity.yml`.
    - Use provided `rev` selector or default to `released`.
    - Apply provided `config` to evaluate `when` rules.
+   - If the current part has `policy: phantom`, treat it as pass-through: do not include the phantom part itself in the flattened result and do not consider on-hand for it; traverse into its `bom` and accumulate child quantities into the parent.
 3. For each bom line:
    - Evaluate `when` against `config`; skip if it doesn’t match.
    - Determine target revision: